solliancenet/microsoft-redis-cache-migration/01_Introduction/01_Overview.md

 Microsoft offers a fully managed Redis cache environment to support your data cache, content cache, session store and many other applications as a Platform as a Service (PaaS) offering.
 In this fully managed environment, the operating system and software updates are automatically applied, as well as the implementation of high availability and protection of the data.
 For more overview about the Redis cache offering in Azure, reference the [About Azure Cache for Redis](https://docs.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview) documentation page.

-Although we will solely focus on the managed service, Redis can also run in Azure Virtual machines..
+Although we will solely focus on the managed service, Redis can also run in Azure Virtual Machines.

 ![Comparison of Redis environments.](./media/comparison.png)

-This guide will focus entirely on migrating the on-premises Redis workloads to the Platform as a Service (PaaS) Azure Cache for Redis offering due to its various advantages over Infrastructure as a Service (IaaS) such as scale-up and scale-out, pay-as-you-go, high availability, security and manageability features.
+This guide will focus entirely on migrating the on-premises Redis workloads to the Platform as a Service (PaaS) Azure Cache for Redis offering due to its various advantages over Infrastructure as a Service (IaaS) such as scale-up and scale-out, pay-as-you-go, high availability, security, and manageability features.